astronomer/docs/learn/dynamic-tasks.md

 import mapping_elt_taskflow from '!!raw-loader!../code-samples/dags/dynamic-tasks/mapping_elt_taskflow.py';
 import mapping_elt_traditional from '!!raw-loader!../code-samples/dags/dynamic-tasks/mapping_elt_traditional.py';

 With **dynamic task mapping**, you can write DAGs that dynamically generate parallel tasks at runtime.
-This feature is a paradigm shift for DAG design in Airflow, since it allows you to create tasks based on the current runtime environment without having to change your DAG code.
+This feature is a paradigm shift for DAG design in Apache Airflow®, since it allows you to create tasks based on the current runtime environment without having to change your DAG code.

 In this guide, you'll learn about dynamic task mapping and complete an example implementation for a common use case.